English Opening: 1.c4 Nf6 2.Nc3...... e6

 History and Notable Players

 It arises from the English Opening: 1.c4 Nf6 2.Nc3.
-Among the most prolific practitioners on the White side are Wolfgang Uhlmann (100 games), Viktor Korchnoi (97 games), Lajos Portisch (55 games).
-On the Black side, notable exponents include Wolfgang Unzicker (31 games), Mikhail Tal (31 games), Aleksandar Matanovic (29 games).
+On the White side, Wolfgang Uhlmann (100 games), Viktor Korchnoi (97 games), Lajos Portisch (55 games) top the database.
+Notable Black exponents: Wolfgang Unzicker (31 games), Mikhail Tal (31 games), Aleksandar Matanovic (29 games).

 Main Lines and Variations